jesusdf/grub-msr/README.md

       It will perform the following operations:

         1. Copy the file /usr/src/grub/grub-core/msr.mod to /boot/grub/i386-pc/
-        2. Add the following line to the end of /boot/grub/i386-pc/command.lst:
+        2. Add the following lines to the end of /boot/grub/i386-pc/command.lst:

+            *rdmsr: msr
-            msr: msr
+            wrmsr: msr

+        3. Do the previous operations under the /usr/lib/grub/i386-pc folder if it exists.
-        3. Edit the file /etc/grub.d/40_custom loading the module and anything else that you need:
+        4. Edit the file /etc/grub.d/40_custom loading the module and anything else that you need:

             #!/bin/sh
             exec tail -n +3 $0
             # This file provides an easy way to add custom menu entries.
 Simply type the
             # menu entries you want to add after this comment.
 Be careful not to change
             # the 'exec tail' line above.

             insmod msr
-            wrmsr 0x19A 0x1
+            wrmsr 0x19A 0x12
+            rmmod msr

         4. Update the grub configuration using:

             update-grub